-(2) Net unrealized gains (losses) recorded to earnings related to these securities were \$(25) million and \$30 million for the years ended December 31, 2018 and 2017, respectively.
+(2) Net unrealized gains (losses) recorded to earnings related to these securities were \$(25) million and \$30 million for the

 FAIR VALUE DISCLOSURE OF FINANCIAL INSTRUMENTS

 Our financial instruments include cash and equivalents, current receivables, investments, accounts payable, short and long-term debt, and derivative financial instruments.
 Except for long-term debt, the estimated fair value of these financial instruments at December 31, 2018 and December 31, 2017 approximates their carrying value as reflected in our consolidated and combined financial statements.
 For further information on the fair value of our debt, see "Note 10.
 Borrowings."